Essential Guide to life in Tasmania

 When you choose to study in Tasmania, you choose the Tassie lifestyle.
 Life in Tasmania is unlike anywhere else - refreshing, affordable and full of adventure.

-In Tasmania, we breathe the world’s cleanest air, drink some of its purest water and have a reputation for fresh gourmet food and beverages of all varieties.
+In Tasmania, we breathe some of the world’s cleanest air, drink some of its purest water and have a reputation for fresh gourmet food and beverages of all varieties.
 Tasmania is home to some of the safest communities within Australia.
 We embrace diversity and welcome new migrants, which is why many people from around the world choose to live in Tasmania.

 Our cities and towns are rich in history yet with all the modern amenities and services you would expect.
 By living in Tasmania, will have the ability to visit the many local boutique shops, trendy cafes, stunning restaurants and weekly markets along with a line-up of vibrant festivals, events and internationally renowned museums and art galleries.